Yandex Cloud

 • Password: mmy-user password.

-1. In the mysql-yds.tf file, specify these variables:
+1. In the mysql-yds.tf file, specify the following variables:

 terraform validate